-This policy brief is based on a study conducted by Hassan Abbas Khan, Husnain Fateh Ahmad, Mashood Nasir, Muhammad Fatiq Nadeem and Nauman Ahmed Zaffar
+This policy brief is based on a study conducted by Dr. Hassan Abbas Khan (LUMS), Dr. Husnain Fateh Ahmad (Sewanee: The University of the South), Mashood Nasir (LUMS), Muhammad Fatiq Nadeem (LUMS) and Nauman Ahmed Zaffar (LUMS).
+It has been compiled by Zara Salman.